mhjarvis/full-stack-developer-notes/Data Structures and Algorithms/data_structures_and_algorithms.md

     }

 ## Binary Search Trees
+Binary search trees are a type of tree data structure with the added condition that each element to the left of a node must be less than that parent node, and each element to the right of a node must be greater than that parent node.
+Each left and right subtree is also itself a binary search tree, which makes searching for elements more efficient.

 Binary Search Trees are node-based binary tree data structures.
 They are tree-like structures with a single root at the very top.
 They have the following properties:

 - every left child has a smaller value than its parent